-A two-headed coin is worth very little, usually between $3 to $10, depending on how well it's made and what the face value of the coin is.
+A two-headed coin is worth very little, usually between $3 to $10, depending on how well the crafter made the coin and the face value of the coin.

-Two-headed coins that you find in circulation or buy at swap meets are not produced by the U.S. Mint, even in error; they have been made as a novelty device, or for use in magician's tricks.
+The U.S. Mint does not produce two-headed coins that you find in circulation or buy at flea markets.
+Somebody made the coin as a novelty device, or for use in magician's tricks.

-There have been anecdotal reports of two genuine two-headed quarters having been found in the safety deposit box of a deceased San Francisco Mint worker.
+There have been anecdotal reports of two genuine two-headed quarters that relatives found in the safety deposit box of a deceased San Francisco Mint worker.
 Both of these coins are supposedly in grading service slabs, which is why you won't find them in circulation.
 Even if these tales are true, it is a sure thing that no two-headed U.S. coins could ever possibly have entered circulation.
 Any two-headed U.S. coin you find in pocket change is a novelty item.
 That is 100% certain!
-Now that we've got that down, learn how two-headed coins are made, and how to tell whether the two-headed coin you have is a genuine mint error or not.
+Now that we've got that down let's discuss how two-headed coins are made, and how to tell whether the two-headed coin you have is a genuine mint error or not.

 How Are Two-Headed Coins Made?

 The two halves are then fused together by either welding or soldering the two halves together.
-This usually leaves a seam on the edge of the coin where the soldering has oozed out.
-The machinist will then grind and polish the edge of the coin in order to hide the seam.
+This process usually leaves a seam on the edge of the coin where the soldering has oozed out.
+The machinist will then grind and polish the edge of the coin in an attempt to hide the seam.

 The U.S. Mint Can't Make Two-Headed Coins

-In order to assure the high quality standards that the United States Mint adheres to, the production process makes it virtually impossible for a two-headed (or two-tailed) coin to be manufactured by the Mint.
+Production processes in the United States Mint make it virtually impossible for a two-headed (or two-tailed) coin to be manufactured by the mint.